gititdoneAMAN/diary-repo/README.md

 # Fullstack Diary Project

-This project is a fullstack diary application built using JavaScript, HTML, and CSS for the frontend, MongoDB as the database, Express.js for the backend server, and Zod for input validation.
+This project is a fullstack diary application built using JavaScript, HTML, and CSS for the frontend, MongoDB as the database, Express.js for the backend server,jwt for authorization and authentication, and Zod for input validation.

 ## Features

 - **User Authentication:** Users can sign up and sign in to access their diary.
 - **Diary Pages:** Users can add new pages to their diary.
 - **Delete Pages:** Users can delete existing pages from their diary.
+- **Exclusive:** Only one page can be added on any date.
+- **Exclusive:** Once the day is over , editing is not allowed ,only viewing.

 ## Technologies Used